-Every year we ask staff to nominate local charities that stand for causes close to our hearts to receive a charity donation.
 The British Heart Foundation is the UK’s leading charity that helps fight heart and circulatory diseases.
 They campaign for change and fund research for cures and treatments.

-They were founded in 1961 by a group of medical professionals wanting to fund extra research into the causes, diagnosis, treatment and prevention of heart and circulatory diseases.
+In short, they were founded in 1961 by a group of medical professionals wanting to fund extra research into the causes, diagnosis, treatment and prevention of heart and circulatory diseases.
 The BHF today is just as committed to ending the heartbreak caused by these conditions.

-They develop evidence-based policies that will help to inform and influence Government and health service decisions relating to heart and circulatory diseases and research.
+In short, they develop evidence-based policies that will help to inform and influence Government and health service decisions relating to heart and circulatory diseases and research.
 Their vision is a world free from the fear of heart and circulatory diseases.

 Ultimately, the BHF is here to help people live longer and healthier lives.